How NKE (Nike) Makes Money in 2025: A Deep-Dive With Income Statement

 Explore diverse stock ideas covering technology, healthcare, and commodities sectors.
 Our insights are crafted to help investors spot opportunities in undervalued growth stocks, enhancing potential returns.
 Visit us to see evaluations and in-depth market research.

-Understanding how a global athletic apparel leader like Nike (NKE) makes money is essential for investors and anyone interested in the business of sportswear and footwear.
+Understanding how a global athletic apparel and footwear leader like Nike (NKE) makes money is essential for investors and anyone interested in the business of sportswear and consumer brands.
 In this post, we break down Nike's quarterly income statement (Q4 2025) using a Sankey chart to visualize the financial flows — what comes in, where it goes, and what's left as profit.

 Quick Nike Overview